ableev/Zabbix-in-Telegram/README.md

 Zabbix Notifications with graphs in Telegram

-Join us in our **Telegram group** via this link: https://telegram.me/joinchat/AGnFigJ_NW75IGNnpOyjig
+Join us in our **Telegram group** via this link: https://telegram.me/joinchat/AGnFigJ_NW75IGNnpOyjig Subscribe to our channel: https://telegram.me/Zabbix_in_Telegram

 Rate on [share.zabbix.com](https://share.zabbix.com): https://share.zabbix.com/cat-notifications/zabbix-in-telegram

 ### Features
 - [x] Graphs based on latest data are sent directly to your messenger
 - [x] You can send messages both in private and group chats
+- [x] Channels support
 - [x] Saves chatid as a temporary file
 - [x] Simple markdown and HTML are supported